cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 | **Channel Creation**         | Relayer   | A channel is created and linked to an underlying light client on both chains.           |
 | **Channel Registration**     | Relayer             | Registers the `counterpartyChannelId` on both chains, linking the channels.  |

+> **Note** The setup procedure is a prerequisite for starting the packet stream.
 If any of the steps has been missed, this would result in an incorrect setup error during the packet handlers execution.

 Below we provide the setup sequence diagram.
 Note that, as shown in the sequence diagram, the `createClient` message (as defined in ICS-02) may be bundled with the `createChannel` message in a single multiMsgTx.